refaktor/rye/INTRO_3.md

 * Expressions all the way down (all evaluation elements return something, are expressions)
 * Function calls all the way down (... more on this in next pages ...)

+## Spaces, separators and newlines: who needs you?

-And there is another stark difference between Rye (and Rebol) and most other programming languages.
+There is another stark difference between Rye (and Rebol) and most other programming languages.
 Rye code doesn't need separators (between elements or end of line), parenthesis and is absolutely space and newline unsensitive.
 You could write entire Rye program in one line (without any separators) or type in each Rye code element it it's own line for example.